 Once you’ve thought this through and have goals in place, you can then set a repeatable plan for how to document a data science project.

-Here are 15 data science documentation best practices to help you get started.
+To learn more about how to successfully deliver data science projects, enroll in a Data Science Team Lead Course.
+Or to just look at documentation – Here are 15 data science documentation best practices to help you get started.

 Let’s start with three guiding principles.